 In the Cold War, US scientist Gus Simmons discovered a serious weakness in a cryptologic disarmament technology.
 His discovery initiated a new branch of IT security.
 Nevertheless, nobody seems to know how this weakness worked.
 The paper Simmons published about it doesn’t contain a detailed description.
 Does a reader know more?

 Many color laser printers add tiny yellow dots to each page they print.
-These dots encode a timestamp, the printer serial number and potentially additional information.
-Although these dot codes have been around for at least 25 years, not much is publicly known about them.
+These dots encode the printer serial number and additional information.
+A recently published research paper reveals new information about this secret code.

 In the intro of the German TV film “Im Namens meines Sohnes” a message is hidden.
 It is easy to solve.

 US artist Andy Bauch hid messages in his Lego artworks.
 Blog reader Christian Baumann has now solved two of the codes.

 The gravestone of William and Elizebeth Friedman in Washington, DC, bears a hidden message.
 A few days ago I had the chance to go on site and take a look at it.
 Here’s my report, including a video that shows Elonka Dunin explaining the code.

 William and Elizebeth Friedman, two of history’s greatest codebreakers, published a book dubunking the idea of hidden codes in the works of Shakespeare.
 However, the book itself contains a code.
 Can you find it?